 seems made of molten dreams.

-The only cloud that I can see
+The only cloud in sight

 is as nimble